slsa-framework/slsa/docs/github-actions-workflow/v0.1/index.md

 ### Resolved dependencies

-The `resolvedDependencies` SHOULD contain an entry identifying the resolved the git commit ID corresponding to `externalParameters.workflow`.
+The `resolvedDependencies` SHOULD contain an entry identifying the resolved git commit ID corresponding to `externalParameters.workflow`.
 The dependency's `uri` MUST be in [SPDX Download Location] format, i.e.
 `"git+" + workflow.uri + "@" + workflow.ref`.
 See [Example].